bonsai-rx/docs/articles/documentation-style-guide.md

 Creating an individual operator article requires some additional steps.
 For example, to create an individual operator article for a `PredictPoses` operator that will be included in a "Network Inference" `Manual` article as well as in the automatically generated `Reference` doc:

-1) Create the `Bonsai_Sleap_PredictPoses.md` article and place it in the `docs\apidoc` folder.
+1) Create the `Bonsai_Sleap_PredictPoses.md` article and place it in the `docs/apidoc` folder.
 To utilize the `overwrite` function, in the markdown file, assign a UID that follows the namespace.operator format.

 ```yml
 ---